Telehealth criteria during the COVID-19 response

 Telehealth is the use of information and video conferencing technologies to deliver health services to a client and/or communicate health information regarding that client.

 Some clients may not have access to videoconferencing capable devices.
 Telephone consultations may be used for ACC clients if videoconferencing is not possible.
 We acknowledge that moving to telephone consultations will reduce the ability to effectively manage clients and therefore we only expect it to be used where other avenues are not available to clients.
-Providers must clearly document the reason for its use in their client’s clinical record when a telephone consultation is used in place of videoconferencing.

 Telehealth codes and rates